pydemo/richtext2pdf/README.md

 ### Creating PDFs

-#### Method 1: Button Interface
 1. Copy content to your clipboard (text, images, formatted content)
 2. Enter a filename prefix (optional, defaults to "NotebookLM")
 3. Click the "📋 Create PDF" button
 4. Your PDF will be created and displayed

-#### Method 2: Keyboard Shortcut
-1. Copy content to your clipboard
-2. Press `Ctrl+V` anywhere in the application
-3. PDF is automatically created and displayed

 ### Managing Existing PDFs